Bread in Spain: Cultural loss and recovery policy

-Starting in the 2010s, a movement of renewed interest in traditional Spanish bakery began to take shape in the country.
-Although recent, this movement has already given rise to names such as Beatriz Echeverría from El Horno de Babette in Madrid, which has one of the YouTube channels on baking with the most subscriptions (in Spanish) and is author of the book The Elements of Bread, or also the Turris bakery chain in Barcelona, run by Xavier Barriga, author of several bakery books.
+Starting in the 2010s, renewed interest in traditional Spanish baking emerged.
+This movement has given rise to names such as Beatriz Echeverría from El Horno de Babette in Madrid, who has a YouTube channel about baking with the most subscriptions (in Spanish) and is author of the book The Elements of Bread.
+The Turris bakery chain in Barcelona, run by Xavier Barriga, author of several bakery books, has also rose in the revival of traditional Spanish baking.
 Since 2017, Panàtics has organized the "Route through Spain of good bread" (Ruta del Buen Pan), an annual selection of one hundred artisan bakeries from all over Spain.
-Spanish law first approved a standard for bread quality on April 26, 2019 (Royal Decree 308/2919).
+Spanish law approved a standard for bread quality on April 26, 2019 (Royal Decree 308/2919).

-Influence of the Spanish bakery in the world
+Influence of Spanish baking

 In Europe

-The candeal, bregado, or sobado bread, originating in what is now Castile and León, would be taken to the south of the peninsula and to Portugal, where it has also been practiced since time immemorial; in Portuguese, it is known as pão sovado in the north or pão de calo in the south.
+The candeal, bregado, or sobado bread, originating in Castile and León, spread to the peninsula's south and Portugal, where it is known as pão sovado or pão de calo.

-The sobado bread was given to the soldiers because it has the exceptional characteristic of lasting for days or even weeks.
-It arrived in French Normandy through the Kingdom of Navarre in the times of Charles II 'the Bad', married to Joan of France.
-It gave rise to the so-called Norman pain brié (also, pain de chapître, 'town hall bread'), very similar to candeal.
-Later, the Spanish Tercios brought sobado bread to France, Italy, Flanders, and other parts of Europe.
-The Italian bakers adopted Spanish sobado bread and created their own delicacies, such as coppia ferrarese.
-Even in the Maghreb, there is a bread derived from candeal called pain espagnole.
-Instead, what in Italy is called pan di Spagna ("Spanish bread") refers to the sponge cake, which according to Italian tradition was made by a baker in Spain.
+Sobado bread was given to the soldiers because it can last weeks.
+It arrived in Normandy through the Kingdom of Navarre in the times of Charles II 'the Bad', who was married to Joan of France.
+It gave rise to Norman pain brié (also, pain de chapître, 'town hall bread'), which is very similar to candeal.
+Later, the Spanish Tercios brought sobado to France, Italy, Flanders, and other parts of Europe.
+Italian bakers adopted sobado and created new delicacies, such as coppia ferrarese.
+In the Maghreb, there is a bread derived from candeal called pain espagnole.
+Italian pan di Spagna ("Spanish bread") refers to the sponge cake, which according to tradition was made by a baker in Spain.
 The name has passed into Greek as pantespani (Παντεσπάνι) and into Turkish as pandispanya.